tristanloper/yt-transcriber/README.md

 * speakers do not talk over one another too much
 * the audio is reasonably clean
-* the speakers have distinct voices
+* there is limited background noise
-* there is not excessive background noise or music
+* speakers have distinct voices

-Interviews, panels, and stage conversations usually work better than noisy recordings or heavily edited audio.
+Interviews, stage conversations, and panel discussions usually work better than noisy recordings or highly edited audio.

 ## Security note

-Do not paste API keys or Hugging Face tokens into issue threads, chat logs, or screenshots.
-If a token is exposed, revoke it and create a new one.
+Do not paste Hugging Face tokens into chat logs, screenshots, issue threads, or commits.
+If a token is exposed, revoke it and generate a new one.

 ## Future improvements

-Potential upgrades for this project:
+Possible next steps:

 * optional timestamps in a second output file
-* export to `.md` or `.docx`
+* export to Markdown or DOCX
-* a simple web interface for pasting video URLs
+* manual speaker renaming
-* manual speaker renaming after transcription
+* better embedded-video detection beyond Vimeo
-* replacing the local slug heuristic with a local LLM-generated headline
+* optional local LLM-based folder naming
-* broader support for non-YouTube embedded video pages
+* a small web UI for pasting links

 ## License